SteveTrewick/SerialPort/README.md

 ## Synchronous I/O

+Oh, you _didn't_ like that?
 Need to block the current thread until bytes arrive?
 Call the synchronous APIs and handle the `Result<Data, SyncReadError>` they return:

 ```swift